pact-foundation/pact-python/CONTRIBUTING.md

 Alternatively, when opening an issue, you can also click the "self service" checkbox to indicate that you'd like to work on the issue yourself, which will also make us see the issue as "claimed".

+Once an issue is claimed, we hope to see a pull request; however we understand that life happens and you may not be able to complete the issue.
+If you are unable to complete the issue, please let us know so we can unassign the issue and make it available for others to work on.

+The claiming process is there to help ensure effort is wasted.
+Even if you are not sure whether you can complete the issue, claiming it will help us know that someone is working on it.
+If you are not sure how to proceed, feel free to ask for help.

 ## Development

 ### Online one-click setup for contributing

 You can also try using the new [github.dev](https://github.dev/pact-foundation/pact-python) feature.
 While you are browsing any file, changing the domain name from `github.com` to `github.dev` will turn your browser into an online editor.
 You can start making changes and send pull requests right away.
+This is a great way to get started quickly, but it does not offer the full development environment and you won't be able to run tests.

 ### Installation